-EMS 122 Intermediate Clinical 2 credits Externship I 100 clinical hours to develop skills in critical decision making, ECG interpretation, physical assessment, and advanced airway management.
+EMS 122 Intermediate Clinical 2 credits Externship I 100 clinical hours

+This clinical course provides students with the opportunity to apply in the hospital setting, skills and knowledge learned in the classroom and lab.
+Students partner with assigned preceptors at local hospitals to develop skills in critical decision making, ECG interpretation, physical assessment, and advanced airway management.
 Hospital rotations include ER, ICU, OR, IV therapy, and others.
 Students must complete the minimum number of hours and skills established by MEMS and the program to be eligible for certification exams.
 This is one of two required clinical courses for the AEMT program.
+Prerequisite: EMS 114